stevedekorte/openalkit/README.txt

 About
 =====
-An Objective-C binding to OpenAL.
+An BSD licensed Objective-C binding to OpenAL.

 Dependencies